PJM178/social-media-platform/README.md

 * Displaying all posts on the homepage
 * Adding new posts, updating the homepage view
-* Liking posts (only incrementing the like amount by 1 currently)
+* Liking posts
+* Session based user authentication

 Made with TypeScript and React in the frontend and TypeScript and GraphQL in the backend.
 PostgreSQL is used as a database.